 Most of my immediate family (parents, grandparents, aunts, and uncles) arrived in the U.S. in the 1960s and 1970s.
 As refugees, they sought protection from Cuba’s authoritarian dictatorship and struggled for decades to stabilize themselves in their adopted country.
 Eventually, my parents earned three Master’s Degrees and founded a successful small business.
 I am immeasurably proud of their accomplishments and perfectly happy to acknowledge that my own trials and achievements will never compare to theirs.

 Lately, I’ve been immersed in a thought experiment.
-What if the Cuban Revolution played out during Trump’s tenure in office?
+What if the Cuban Revolution played out during Trump’s past or potentially future tenure in office?
 How would my family be treated?
 Would they be welcomed?
 Could they find a footing and help transform Miami from a sleepy Southern backwater into a global city?
-Or would they be villainized and brutalized like the other tired, poor, huddled masses yearning to break free in contemporary America?
+Or would they be villainized and brutalized like the other tired, poor, huddled masses that yearned to break free in Trump’s America?

 First, a bit of math.
-The U.S. will resettle 18,000 refugees in 2020—the lowest number since 1980.
-36,000 Cubans arrived in the U.S. annually between 1960 and 1970, double the total current quota.
-Presently, hundreds of thousands of refugees fleeing autocratic communist dictatorships in Venezuela and North Korea are banned from entering the U.S. Were the Cuban Revolution to occur today, the likelihood of my family being granted special immigration status would be close to zero.
+The U.S. resettled 18,000 refugees during Trump’s last year in office in 2020—the lowest number since 1980.
+36,000 Cubans arrived in the U.S. annually between 1960 and 1970, double that quota.
+He banned hundreds of thousands of refugees fleeing autocratic communist dictatorships in Venezuela and North Korea from entering the U.S. Were the Cuban Revolution to occur today, the likelihood of my family being granted special immigration status would be close to zero.

 My mother, on the other hand, overstayed her tourist visa, just like 62% of undocumented immigrants in the U.S. today.
 The customs officer had no idea what to do with her, my great-grandmother, and the thousands of other Cubans streaming into the U.S., so he waved her through without stamping her passport.
 Legally, she never entered the U.S. She was 11 years old when she arrived, and turned 17 before her status was legalized thanks to the Cuban Adjustment Act.